 Investing in a solution that continuously innovates is important, but it's even more important to have the talent and resources in place to support maximum product utilization.
 Choosing a vendor that supports both aspects, a solution paired with resources to implement client-relevant innovations will measurably increase ROI.

 Knowledge of internal and external ERP costs is crucial.

 Understanding all aspects of your internal and external ERP costs, including SaaS fees, implementation and ongoing post-operational costs, is essential when taking steps to lower your TCO.
 The right information at the right time is as important – such as knowing your implementation costs before you pick a solution being key to understanding the total cost of ownership.

 From an implementation and continuous improvement perspective - selecting a partner that is committed to your success reduces risk while delivering a better result.
 With your ERP purchase, you will be joining a community and hence should not be treated as a commodity.
 Without a committed partner, you will end up spending more to achieve sub-par results.

 How CGI Advantage can minimize total cost of ownership

 Ultimately, reducing costs enables you to focus your time, effort, and critical dollars on initiatives that impact your constituents.
 Choosing the right partner with strong domain experience that delivers a purpose-built solution and an optimized cloud leads to the best value and lowest total cost of ownership.

 As for my son, while he's not quite as excited about public sector ERP as I am, we've been having fun learning about the stock market together and watching his "portfolio" grow.
-But, neither one of us are retiring yet!
+But neither one of us is retiring yet!